descope/node-sdk/README.md

 **TL;DR**: Run `npm run quick`

-1. Run this command in the root of the project to build the examples.
+Run the following commands in the root of the project to build and run the examples.
+1. Run this to start the ES6 typescript module example

     ```code bash
     npm i